Customer spotlight: Kootenai County, Idaho Budget coffers and property owners enjoy benefits of tech-friendly tax administration

 Integrating the county’s tax-management systems also means that once the assessor’s office has entered the data, the information is instantly available to others.
-According to Thomas, this feature alone has made her office much more efficient – saving weeks of effort that was once spent on routine data-entry and other time-consuming maintenance tasks.
+According to deputy treasurer Thomas, this feature alone has made her office much more efficient – saving weeks of effort that was once spent on routine data entry and other time-consuming maintenance tasks.

-improved metrics combined – 75% reduction in calculation and
+- 75% reduction in calculation and billing time

 One might think all this streamlining and efficiency could have a negative effect on accuracy and reliability, but that hasn’t been the case.
 In fact, Thomas says both have actually improved during each step in the process – reducing friction between offices and creating a better professional experience for everyone.

 Ultimately, the purpose of managing and administering taxes with more robust technologies is to improve governance and boost the public’s trust in its governing institutions (or at least mitigate skepticism).
 Consistently demonstrating a high level of competence is one of the best ways to earn the public’s respect.
-Kootenai County’s key offices – assessor, treasurer, and recorder – now work in tandem, coordinating their efforts in a way that previous systems and protocols couldn’t facilitate.
+Kootenai County’s key offices – assessor, treasurer, and recorder – now coordinate their efforts in a way that previous systems and protocols couldn’t support.
 Since Kootenai County upgraded and integrated its tax-management systems, Thomas and Houser have witnessed a broad cultural shift that has enhanced the collective knowledge of the entire county government – making every office more effective.

 The public, too, has gradually become more educated about what their offices actually do.
 The online availability of property-tax and assessment information means individuals and businesses can now easily find answers to many questions on their own.
 And if they can’t find the answers they’re looking for online, they are more informed when they do seek personal assistance.
 Sharing the data online also allows individuals and businesses to see that the valuation process is fair and impartial.